A Suspicious Will or Trust Often Means It’s a Problem:

 Burden of Proof When Defending Claims That a Gift(s), Trust and/or Will is Invalid Because of Lack of Capacity, Undue Influence and Similar Grounds

-The law presumes that an elderly person like any other person is/was competent while alive, or at the time of death.
-Whoever challenges that capacity has the burden of producing evidence to rebut that presumption.
-This means the accuser must first establish a case of incapacity with credible evidence.
+The law presumes that an elderly person like any other person is competent and fully understands his or her decisions.
+Whoever challenges competency has the burden of producing evidence to rebut that presumption.
+This means the accuser must have credible evidence of incapacity.

 Undue Influence and Will Contests

-Generally, the burden of proving undue influence lies with the contestant or with the person challenging the gift under the will, unless the beneficiary was in a confidential relationship with the deceased and there are suspicious circumstances surrounding the relationship.
+Generally, the burden of proving undue influence lies with the person challenging a gift and/or the provisions of a Last Will, unless the beneficiary qualifies as someone in a confidential relationship with the deceased and there are suspicious circumstances surrounding their relationship.

-A confidential relationship includes not only situations involving a legal or fiduciary relationship, such as guardian, power of attorney, conservatorship, principal and agent and trustee, but also in all cases where a relationship of trust and confidence exist.
+A confidential relationship includes not only situations involving a legal or fiduciary relationship, such as guardian, power of attorney, conservator, principal and agent and trustee, but also cases where a relationship of trust and confidence exist.

-Defending Against Claims of Undue Influence or Gifts on Conversion of Funds Made While Alive
+Defending Against Claims of Undue Influence, Unauthorized Gifts or Conversion of Funds Made While Alive

 Someone has accused you of taking money from an elderly or incapacitated person.